youssef62/youssef62.github.io/ParaConc/Cours.md

 }
 ```

 Combining is just appending (the reference of ) buffers . ( concatenation will happen on the buffer level ) .
-Given that we will have one `Combiner` working per processor that size of `buffers` will never have more than $p$ `ArrayBuffer`.
+Given that we will have one `Combiner` working per processor that size of `buffers` will never have more than $p$ `ArrayBuffer`s.

 So concatenation will take $O(p)$ time.